 Making smart decisions when hiring employees is crucial.
 If you implement good hiring practices right from the start, it will become easier.
 Most hiring is done because of turnover.
 If you aren’t screening people well, writing good job descriptions, checking references, and writing good policies, you risk hiring bad employees.

 When you hire great employees, they are good communicators and rarely miss work.
-Good employees follow policies and they aren’t usually no show employees unless something like an emergency occurs.
+Good employees follow policies, and they aren’t usually no show employees unless something like an emergency occurs.

-Ensure you hire great employees and you are a great place to work.
 If you hire good and they like where they work, they will recommend other top achievers.

-Write an Attendance Policy
+Attendance Policy

 Your attendance policy should be clear and understood by all your employees.
 You should include in your attendance policy: